kaon1/kaonbytes/content/post/python-iperf-datadog/index.md

 ## The End Result
 Nobody likes to read through pages of text and images to get to the money shot.
 So here it is...
 ### DataDog Graph
-Graph of hourly iperf3 tests.
-Each test is limited to 1 stream and 1Gbps bandiwdth cap.
+Graph of hourly iperf3 tests:

 ![](dd-graph.png)